 "Maybe we should have let them."
 Peter added.

 "Why were they trying to kill you anyway?"
-Oliver asked as he gave me my sword back.
+Lucy asked.

 "They're Telmarines, that's what they do."
 He answered.